Killing of Nika Shakarami

 The Iranian authorities denied wrongdoing, spread several contradictory stories concerning her fate, and allegedly coerced some of her family members to support these narratives.
 Shakarami's death and the attempts of government suppression regarding information on her fate was widely publicized in international media and further fanned the ongoing protests.

-Her official cause of death was later described as blunt force trauma in a Behesh-e Zahra document.
+Her official cause of death by Islamic republic was later described as blunt force trauma in a Behesh-e Zahra document.
+An Iranian document leaked to the BBC in 2024 concluded that Shakarami was killed by security forces that had taken her captive, after she fought back while being sexually assaulted by her captors.

-Shakarami and Sarina Esmailzadeh, according to media sources, became the new faces of the ongoing protests in Iran, and their pictures appeared on posters, that were secretly plastered on the walls in Iranian cities.
+Shakarami, Sarina Esmailzadeh and Hadis Najafi, according to media sources, became the new faces of the ongoing protests in Iran, and their pictures appeared on posters, that were secretly plastered on the walls in Iranian cities.

 Background

-Nika Shakarami was born on 2 October 2005 in Khorramabad, Lorestan province.
+Nika Shakarami was born on 2 October 2005 in Khorramabad, Lorestan province, to a Lur family.
 Little is publicly known of her background.
 She had family ties to Khorramabad in southwestern Iran, the city having been her father's hometown.
 She was the second child in the family.
 Shakarami lived with her aunt in Tehran, the capital of Iran, and worked in a coffee shop.
 She moved to Tehran after the death of her father.